betaglot/plantabeta/docs/reference/Neuro/Placeholder_NeuroProfile.md

         <img height="350" width="350" src="/NeuroImage.png"/>
     </div>
     <div style="margin: 5px; width: 50%">
         <p >Description of NeuroElement.
-How the NeuroElement got its name.
+How the <neuro>NeuroElement </neuro>got its name.
 The purpose of the NeuroElement.
 Common misconceptions about the NeuroElement.
-How to differentiate this NeuroElement from another similar NeuroElement</p>
+How to differentiate this <neuro>NeuroElement </neuro>from another similar NeuroElement</p>
     </div>
 </div>